 What Causes Cracks in My Walls?

 No one wants to see a crack in their ceilings or walls, but sometimes we do.
 The temptation is to say, “Oh, the house is just shifting,” but, is that all it is?
 Is shifting normal?
-What causes these cracks?
-The likely culprit is foundation damage, and that’s a common challenge in Texas.
+What causes these wall cracks?
+The likely culprit is soil movement, and that’s a common challenge in Texas.

 Texas foundation failures claim 20% of the nation’s total.
 Our state is vast in scope, and weather conditions can be extreme, to say the least.
 Whether it’s too much water or not enough, the strain on the soil and clay underneath our homes can often lead to cracks in our slabs, brick veneers that pull away, sheetrock splits that deface our walls, or other warning signs of foundation damage.